 My name is Katie Hart and I help to strategically oversee the curriculum at Bell Lane and ensure that the standard of education throughout the school is high.
 I work to support the Headteacher and staff to deliver the best schooling experience for its learners.
 I have experience with SEND in the EYFS and Primary as well as being particularly passionate about Computing, MFL and Art.

 I have been a governor at Bell Lane school for over 10 years.
 It has been an interesting and fun journey.
-There have as you would expect being many changes during my time.
+There have as you would expect been many changes during my time.
 We now have a new head and a vastly changed governing board.
 Despite covid, these are exciting times for the school.
 The school has done incredibly well in providing great learning for children in these pandemic times.
 I see only good things for the school going forward.
 As a governor, I am committed to helping improve the outcomes for all children.

 My name is Olusegun Akande.
 As well as being a member of the Curriculum and Standards Committee, I help to ensure that People Premium and Sports Premium funds are allocated efficiently and effectively, for the sake of the children.
 I firmly believe that if we all live in line with the wonderful purpose we were created for, then our world will be a far better place.
 In this light, I am passionate about helping children succeed, and spend one day a week coaching and teaching Bell Lane’s years 5 and 6 pupils, in order for them to be the very best they can be.
-I’m very proud of what the Head Teacher and Senior Leadership Team have achieved during the past twelve months, and look forward to continuously playing my part in helping them achieve a standard of excellence throughout the school.
+I’m very proud of what the Head Teacher and Senior Leadership Team have achieved during the past twelve months and look forward to continuing playing my part in helping them achieve a standard of excellence throughout the school.

 All Governing Bodies of community schools can agree on a model for the size and membership of their Governing Body based on what best suits the circumstances of that school.
 The size of the Governing Body can range from a minimum of 8 to 16 maximum number.